koichi-saito-sony/koichi-saito-sony.github.io/unsupervised-vocal-dereverb/index.md

 title: [Unsupervised vocal dereverberation with diffusion-based generative models]
 ---
 # Abstract
 Removing reverb from reverberant music is a necessary technique to clean up audio for downstream music manipulations.
 Reverberation of music contains two categories, natural reverb, and artificial reverb.
-In practice, the operation leading to reverb is unknown, which results in a challenging problem.
-Unlike natural reverb, artificial reverb has wider diversity due to its various parameter setups and reverberation types.
-Recent supervised dereverberation methods may fail the task as they rely on sufficiently diverse and many pairs of reverberant observations and retrieved data for training in order to be generalizable to unseen observations during inference.
-To resolve the problems, we propose an unsupervised method which can remove a general kind of artificial reverb for music without requiring pairs of data for training.
-Our method is based on diffusion models, where it initializes the unknown reverb operator with a conventional signal processing technique and refines the estimation simultaneously with the help of diffusion models.
-We show our method outperforms current leading vocal dereverberation benchmarks via both objective and perceptual evaluations.
+Artificial reverb has a wider diversity than natural reverb due to its various parameter setups and reverberation types.
+However, recent supervised dereverberation methods may fail because they rely on sufficiently diverse and numerous pairs of reverberant observations and retrieved data for training in order to be generalizable to unseen observations during inference.
+To resolve these problems, we propose an unsupervised method that can remove a general kind of artificial reverb for music without requiring pairs of data for training.
+The proposed method is based on diffusion models, where it initializes the unknown reverberation operator with a conventional signal processing technique and simultaneously refines the estimate with the help of diffusion models.
+We show through objective and perceptual evaluations that our method outperforms the current leading vocal dereverberation benchmarks.
-# Paper

-For technical details of the work, please see our **ICASSP 2023 Paper**

 # Audio Samples